filecoin-project/lotus-docs/content/en/lotus/manage/claim-extension.md

     ```sh
     lotus filplus extend-claim --client <new client Address> --provider <miner address> --all
     ```
-6. Extend all verified claims made by a different client with multiple storage provider.
+6. Extend all verified claims made by a different client with multiple storage providers.
 This will use Datacap.
     ```sh
     lotus filplus extend-claim --client <new client Address> --provider <miner address1> <miner address2>... --all
     ```